Nora Naranjo Morse: Early life and education

 Nora Naranjo Morse was born in 1953 in Santa Clara Pueblo, in Northern New Mexico.
 She is the daughter of potter Rose Naranjo, and a member of the Santa Clare Pueblo Tribe.
+Morse has two sisters, Tessie Naranjo PhD who is a consultant on Tewa culture and Dolly Naranjo-Neikrug who is a potter and embroiderer, and a younger brother, Michael Naranjo who is a sculptor.
 Morse graduated from Taos High School in Taos, New Mexico in 1971 and received a bachelor's degree in university studies from Santa Fe College in 1980.
 She received an honorary Doctorate from Skidmore College in 2007.
+She has a daughter, Eliza Naranjo Morse, who graduated from Skidmore College with a B.S. in art.

 Work

 Morse's earlier sculpting work was made using clay.
 Inspired by the ancient traditions of making Pueblo Clowns, she created her own character named "Pearlene".
 She wrote adventures about this character in "Mud Women", a book of her own poetry.
 In her later work, Morse commented on Indian Stereotypes as well as raising questions within her own community.
 Some of her most well-known installations include Sugared Up: A Waffle Garden (1999); I've Been Bingo-ed by My Baby!: A story of love lust, and loss on the rez...
 (2009); and A Pueblo Woman's Clothesline (1995).